JakeD63/AdBlock/README.md

 There are two options, disable the extension, and add current domain to the whitelist.
 Sites on the whitelist will not have ads blocked.

+For information about usage and installation, read the User Manual.

 ## Resources: